StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 It would also be interesting to see if this is the kind of thing (eg, support for Postgres ILIKE - plus whatever the corresponding operator is in MySQL) which an "end user" could add to the Ur/Web compiler themselves.

+---

+Thanks for any feedback.
+It feels really cool to see Ur/Web using FRP to instantly filter records like this!

 ###